Days 11 and 12. Diary date: 12-13th October.

 Another ex-pat has a pretty harrowing vibe.
-He sits down with outside our hostel, asks for a cigarette.
+He sits down outside our hostel, asks for a cigarette.
 We think he’ll be off, but he just stays.
 He’s from America.
 His wife left him, kids don’t speak to him.
 Not sure why, didn’t want to probe.
 He’s moved to Thailand to “live cheap and bang whores”.
-These are his is words, let me stress.
+These are his words, let me stress.
+Not mine.
 Dude’s making us kinda uncomfortable now.
-But here’s one part of the conversation that stands out to me.
+But there’s one part of the conversation that still stands out to me.

 “What are you gonna do when the money runs out?”, I ask.